 This post was created in collaboration with The Little Potato Company.

-Now that spring is here, we can’t get enough of simple meals that feature in-season produce like Creamer potatoes and asparagus.
-Even if you are spending more time at home these days, you can still make use of these spring veggies by combining them with quick-cooking flank steak on a sheet pan with a liberal dusting of salty-savory Parmesan cheese to make this Sheet Pan Parmesan Steak and Potatoes meal.
-It’s a serious comfort food meal that’s perfect for these warmer days when a soup or stew is just too much.
+We simply can’t get enough of simple meals that feature in-season produce like creamy baby potatoes and tender fresh asparagus.
+Combine these nutritious veggies with quick-cooking flank steak on a sheet pan with a liberal dusting of salty-savory Parmesan cheese to make this Sheet Pan Parmesan Steak and Potatoes meal.
+It’s a serious comfort food meal that’s perfect for any season.

 Small but mighty